In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Sunbasket adobo spice blend (onion powder - granulated garlic - cumin - sweet paprika - chili powder - oregano)

-- 1 bunch organic lacinato or other kale (about 10 ounces)
+- 1 bunch organic lacinato kale or other leafy greens (about 10 ounces)

 - Sunbasket goji–Aleppo chile dressing (orange juice - extra virgin olive oil - lime juice - pumpkin seeds - goji berries - dates - Aleppo chile flakes)